 Intergovernmental Agreement Regarding Imposition, Collection and Transfer of ARI Mill Levies.
-On October 12, 2021, the District, the ATEC Districts and the Aerotropolis Regional Transportation Authority ("ARTA") entered into an Intergovernmental Agreement to set forth the parties' understanding regarding the process by which the ATEC Districts will impose, collect and transfer to ARTA the ATEC Districts' ARI Mill Levies.
+On October 12, 2021, the District, AACMD, ATEC 2 and the Aerotropolis Regional Transportation Authority ("ARTA") entered into an Intergovernmental Agreement to set forth the parties' understanding regarding the process by which the ATEC Districts will impose, collect and transfer to ARTA the ATEC Districts' ARI Mill Levies.